Edmund Kemper: Trial

 Kemper was indicted on eight counts of first-degree murder on May 7, 1973.
 He was assigned the Chief Public Defender of Santa Cruz County, attorney Jim Jackson.
 Due to Kemper's explicit and detailed confession, his counsel's only option was to plead not guilty by reason of insanity to the charges.
-Kemper twice tried to commit suicide in custody.
+Kemper attempted suicide twice while in custody.
 His trial went ahead on October 23, 1973.

 Three court-appointed psychiatrists found Kemper to be legally sane.
 One of the psychiatrists, Dr. Joel Fort, investigated his juvenile records and the diagnosis that he was once psychotic.
 Fort also interviewed Kemper, including under truth serum, and relayed to the court that Kemper had engaged in cannibalism, alleging that he sliced flesh from the legs of his victims, then cooked and consumed these strips of flesh in a casserole.
 Nevertheless, Fort determined that Kemper was fully cognizant in each case and stated that Kemper enjoyed the prospect of the infamy associated with being labeled a murderer.
 Kemper later recanted the confession of cannibalism.

 California used the M'Naghten standard, which held that for a defendant to "establish a defense on the ground of insanity, it must be clearly proved that, at the time of the committing of the act, the party accused was laboring under such a defect of reason, from disease of mind, and not to know the nature and quality of the act he was doing; or if he did know it, that he did not know he was doing what was wrong."
 Kemper appeared to have known that the nature of his acts was wrong, and he had shown signs of malice aforethought.

 On November 1, Kemper took the stand.
 He testified that he killed the victims because he wanted them "for myself, like possessions", and attempted to convince the jury that he was insane based on the reasoning that his actions could have been committed only by someone with an aberrant mind.
-He said that two beings inhabited his body and that when the killer personality took over, it was "kind of like blacking out."
+He stated that two beings inhabited his body and that when the killer personality took over, it was "kind of like blacking out."

 On November 8, 1973, the six-man, six-woman jury deliberated for five hours before declaring Kemper sane and guilty on all counts.
-He asked for the death penalty, requesting "death by torture."
+He asked for the death penalty, requesting "death by torture".
 However, with a moratorium placed on capital punishment by the Supreme Court of California, he instead received seven years to life for each count, with these terms to be served concurrently, and was sentenced to the California Medical Facility in Vacaville.